 On New Year’s Eve, the tasty fruits take on special meaning as Spaniards across the country pop 12 grapes into their mouths at the stroke of midnight, one for each chime of the clock.
 They say that this brings good luck in the new year, so it can’t hurt to try!

 On New Year’s Eve in Seville, Plaza Nueva is party (and grape-eating) central.
 It gets crowded, but creates a warm and welcoming atmosphere you won’t soon forget.
 Plus, it’s hard to beat the gorgeously decorated location set aglow with twinkling holiday lights!

 Head to a New Year’s Eve party

-Another more low-key yet equally excellent option is available at the EME Catedral Hotel (Calle Alemanes, 27).
+Another more low-key yet equally excellent option is available at the EME Catedral Mercer Hotel.
 Their yearly New Year’s Eve festivities consist of dinner in their lovely terrace restaurant followed by a sophisticated party at their rooftop bar (one of the best in Seville).
-The awe-inspiring views of the cathedral and majestic Giralda tower provide the perfect backdrop for ringing in 2019!
+The awe-inspiring views of the cathedral and majestic Giralda tower provide the perfect backdrop for ringing in 2020!

 See a flamenco show

 Everyone has heard of flamenco, but you haven’t truly experienced this passionate art form until you’ve seen a show here in Seville.

 Internationally known for its iconic flamenco tradition, the Andalusian capital provides a whole host of traditional flamenco shows on New Year’s Eve.
 Two iconic locales with special New Year’s Eve events each year are Casa de la Memoria and El Palacio Andaluz.
 We can’t think of a more Andalusian way to ring in New Year’s Eve in Seville!Bring the flavors of Spain into your home with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
 (It makes a great gift, too!)